The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 EV Tax Credits for GM, Tesla, and Toyota (Partially) Were Phased Out

-How Much is the 2023 Electric Vehicle Tax Credit (Post-Inflation Reduction Act)?
+How Much is the Electric Vehicle Tax Credit Now?
+(Post-Inflation Reduction Act)

-One big thing hasn’t changed with the passage of the Inflation Reduction Act – the maximum amount of the qualified electric vehicle tax credit: it’s still up to $7,500.
-Mostly everything else has changed, however…
+One big thing hasn’t changed with the passage of the Inflation Reduction Act – the maximum amount of the Clean Vehicle Tax Credit: it’s still up to $7,500.
+Mostly everything else has changed, however.
+Let’s dig in to those details next.

 1. Changes to vehicle eligibility: raised minimum battery capacity to 7kWH, added new MSRP caps on eligible vehicles, added a final assembly in North America requirement, created new battery and mineral sourcing requirements.

-4. Used electric vehicles are now eligible for a partial electric vehicle tax credit: this is a huge change and should make EV ownership more accessible.
+4. Used electric vehicles are now potentially eligible for up to a $4,000 tax credit: this is a huge change and should make EV ownership more accessible.
 Price caps, buyer income limits, vehicle age, and other criteria applies.

 5. Starting in 2024, dealerships will be able to offer the value of a tax credit up front to consumers.